Blighttown: Characteristics and appearance

 Blighttown is a major location in the 2011 game Dark Souls, created by the Japanese game company FromSoftware and directed by Hidetaka Miyazaki.
 It is a hostile settlement area and swamp located beneath the surface that is built on crumbling scaffolding architecture surrounding pillars that hold up the surface location called the Undead Burg.

 It is an area that players are required to travel through so that they can activate one of two Bells of Awakening to progress through the game.
 Blighttown consists of main levels, one upper and one lower; players will start at the former upon arrival from an area called the Depths and descend to the latter.
 The upper level is a series of walkways leading to the swamp area at the lower level; the swamp inflicts both slowness and poison to the player character upon contact.

 The Dark Souls modder Scott "Grimrukh" Mooney revealed from a tweet that the overall Blighttown structure is made up entirely of ten reused wood assets; five of them are panels, three are panels, and two others are planks.
 Issy van der Velde of GamesRadar noted how easy it would have been to overlook the reused wood assets because of the level's difficulty and that it is one of many instances of FromSoftware reusing game assets.

-The toxic swamp is also a source of many grotesque and hostile monsters such as those that can breathe fire and another enemy type that shoots poison darts.
+The toxic swamp is also a source of many grotesque and hostile monsters, such as those that can breathe fire and another enemy type that shoots poison darts.
 The location's boss is Chaos Witch Quelaag, who appears as a woman who is fused to a large spider-like monster and attacks using fire and lava.
 Blighttown also contains several NPCs that the player can interact with, namely Quelana of Izalith and an unnamed sister of Quelaag and Qualana (the latter of whom is encountered only after killing Quelaag), known either as "Quelaag's Sister" or the "Fair Lady".
 In Dark Souls lore, they are the daughters of Witch of Izalith.

-Their mother's botched recreation of the "First Flame" had caused her and some of her daughters to be transformed into the Bed of Chaos while most of her other daughters were transformed into demons; Quelana was the only daughter to escape either fate by the game's events.
+Their mother's botched recreation of the "First Flame" caused her and some of her daughters to be transformed into the Bed of Chaos.
+Most of her other daughters were transformed into demons; Quelana was the only daughter to escape either fate by the game's events.
 Quelaag and the Fair Lady moved to Blighttown and gained followings among disease-ridden residents.

 The Fair Lady was empathetic for the residents and attempted to cure them by willingly absorbing the sickness onto herself.
 As a result, the Fair Lady's health deteriorated, causing her to lose her eyesight and be in constant pain.
 Quelaag sought to help her sister by luring in and killing humans in Blighttown to collect their "Humanity" essences and stockpile them to relieve her sister's sickness and pain.
 She additionally sought to continue her sister's mission in curing Blighttown's plague.